SudharakaP/DarkKnights/README.md

 Our program passed all correctness and performance tests in the BreakIT round.
 A screenshot of the submission is given [>>here<<](https://drive.google.com/file/d/0B3wxNacs5YCeRHRyRVFiQy1aMlE/view?usp=sharing).

-All bugs and vulnerabilities submitted by our team and their is given at the following spreadsheet.
+All bugs and vulnerabilities submitted by our team and their status is given at the following spreadsheet.

 [Bugs and Vulnerabilities Submitted - DarkKnights](https://docs.google.com/a/mun.ca/spreadsheets/d/1NF_7x42T_bKEm-KebHvkf8bfCzgYY2lAPdoe4g9Hwfg/edit?usp=sharing)

-All bugs and vulnerabilities submitted against our team and their is given at the following spreadsheet.
+All bugs and vulnerabilities submitted against our team and their status is given at the following spreadsheet.

 [Bugs and Vulnerabilities Against Us - DarkKnights](https://docs.google.com/a/mun.ca/spreadsheets/d/1oZaY_aGn50vltuZSTTwfxD8pFPAyJ1Xyutnvcm7xvLM/edit?usp=sharing)